ys/bonjour/content/notes/penn-al-lann/index.md

 {{< translation language="en" >}}

-The tide is low and we can reach a small island without having wet feet.
+The tide is low, and we can reach a small island without having wet feet.
 We cross barefoot and climb to the top.
-Making the tour and enjoying our time there.
+Walking all around it and enjoying our time there.
 Leaving it before the rising tide.

 {{< /translation >}}